Skip to main content

 An Inclusive Gathering Place for Students in Grainger Hall

-Participate in events and have a place to gather informally.
-Find support as an underrepresented student and join students in community building.
+Come together with students and center staff.
+Find support as an underrepresented student and join students in building community and fostering belonging.

 Promote cultural change

-Find leadership opportunities and have space to plan, organize, and make a difference at UW–Madison and the School of Business.
+Find leadership opportunities and have space to plan, organize, empower others, and make a difference at UW–Madison and the School of Business.

 2250 Grainger Hall